lhcb/starterkit-lessons/first-analysis-steps/install-party.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Install party
+# Install party

-minutes: 10
----
-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Install git from source
+* Install git from source
-> * Install Anaconda
+* Install Anaconda
+{% endobjectives %}

 In order to follow the Basics part of the workshop (first two days) you will need to have recent versions of Python and Git installed either on your laptop